MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 ## 1. About The Project

 This project explores the use of deep learning for fault detection and identification (FDI) for a small hopper vehicle of TUM's chair of Space Mobility and Propulsion.
+Two models (an FNN and an LSTM) are trained on synthetic data from an EcosimPro digital twin.

 This research was developed under the scope of Master's Thesis at the Technical University of Munich (TUM).
 The report is available [here](./Report/Msc_Thesis_Miguel_FDI_Final.pdf).